If you will eat an apple every day then you will be healthy.

 3. Apples Lower your Bad Cholesterol

-2012 study out of Ohio State University found that eating one apple a day for four weeks greatly reduced participants' levels of oxidized LDL (low-density lipoprotein), a type of cholesterol that's more likely to promote inflammation than unoxidized LDL.
+A 2012 study out of Ohio State University found that eating one apple a day for four weeks greatly reduced participants' levels of oxidized LDL (low-density lipoprotein), a type of cholesterol that's more likely to promote inflammation than unoxidized LDL.

 "When LDL becomes oxidized, it takes on a form that begins atherosclerosis, or hardening of the arteries," said lead researcher Robert DiSilvestro.
 Hardened arteries can lead to a variety of conditions, including blood clots, heart attack, and stroke.